ChrisRoyse/AdBot/README.md

 ## Overview

 Twitch FAQ Bot is a Python-based chatbot designed to enhance your Twitch channel's interactivity by automatically responding to frequently asked questions (FAQs) using OpenAI's GPT-4.
-When a viewer asks a question similar to predefined FAQs, the bot responds with a relevant YouTube video link, providing quick and consistent answers without interrupting your stream.
+When a viewer asks a question similar to predefined FAQs, the bot responds with a relevant YouTube video link(advertisement), providing quick and consistent answers without interrupting your stream.

 ## Features